 Sources of potassium: Oranges, beans, bananas, sweet potato, milk, beetroot, etc.

 The function of potassium: It helps to build proteins and muscles, controls acid-base balance and electrical activity of muscles.

 Process of Nutrition in human beings

 Ingestion: Ingestion is the process of taking food inside the body.
 The food taken by man is masticated by the teeth before swallowing.

-Absorption: Absorption is the process of mixing of digested food in the body fluid.
+Absorption: Absorption is the process of mixing digested food in the body fluid.
 All the digested food in our body is absorbed in the ileum.
-The food is absorbed by diffusion, osmosis or by active participation of the cells of the intestine.
+The food is absorbed by diffusion, osmosis, or by the active participation of the cells of the intestine.

-Egestion: It is the process of eliminating of undigested food formed in the cells, or in the lumen of large intestine through the anus.
+Egestion: It is the process of eliminating undigested food formed in the cells, or in the lumen of the large intestine through the anus.

 Some Important Biology Link

 - What are the Harmful effects of Microorganisms?